Serbia Mourns Victims After Roof Collapse Kills 14 - UrduPoint

 Serbia Mourns Victims After Roof Collapse Kills 14

-The incident happened early on Friday at the main train station in the northern city of Novi Sad.
+The disaster struck early on Friday at the main train station in the northern city of Novi Sad.

-At the makeshift memorial on the boulevard near the station residents silently lit candles and laid flowers while some held white papers with the Names of the victims.
+At a makeshift memorial on the boulevard near the station residents silently lit candles and laid flowers while some held white papers with the Names of the victims.

 Vigils were also held in towns across Serbia as residents expressed their anger and disbelief, demanding accountability for the tragedy.

-"I am very sad and I am very sorry...
-I do not want to think about whose fault it was and who was responsible, for now, I think we have to grieve first," student Anja Gvozdenovic, 23, told AFP.
+I am very bitter, very angry," pensioner Vera Lekovic Ogorelica, 66, told AFP.

+"I simply couldn't be anywhere else than here tonight.
+To send a message of solidarity, to share the pain with the families of the victims," said another mourner, kindergarten teacher Maja Drazic, 37.

-Interior Minister Ivica Dacic said on Saturday that "determining responsibility started today".
+Interior Minister Ivica Dacic said on Saturday that the authorities had started "determining responsibility" for the disaster.

 Dacic told tv Prva that the prosecutor's office would be questioning 20 people, "starting from the top, people from the ministries, the public company (Serbia) Railways".